Holiday houses in Rossland

 Beautiful Laneway Studio with fireplace

 Quiet, comfortable large studio with dream bed, cozy gas fireplace and a spacious beautiful kitchen.
 Private covered entrance and lots of storage for golf clubs, bikes and skis/boards.
 In suite washer/dryer.
-Conveniently located 3 blocks from downtown shopping and restaurants.
+Conveniently located 3 blocks from downtown shopping, restaurants and pubs.
 Quick access to all outdoor activities.
 In the winter a free shuttle to Red Mountain stops in front of house.
 In town for work or longer stay?
 Inquire for excellent mid-term rates.
 4962.

 The Caravan